 Non-App Agencies Have Few App Lessons Learned

-Each time we make a new app at Savvy, we learn something new.
+Each time we make a new app or digital project at Savvy, we learn something new.
 It could be a revision to our QA processes and app store submission checklist, honing important app metrics to track, or finding a faster and more efficient way to create apps themselves.
-When you hire companies that don't specialize in apps, you'll be paying for them learning on the job.
+When you hire companies that don't specialize in apps and digital, you'll be paying for them learning on the job.

 Non-App Agencies May Have Only One Developer